Skip to main content

 About The Salt Line

-The verified picture for The Salt Line in Bethesda is direct: it has a casual dress code and a broad weekly schedule, opening late morning or midday and running into the evening every day.
-That makes it easier to consider than venues with narrower hours, but the available verified data does not support detailed claims about cuisine, signature dishes, seating, private rooms, pricing, or service format.
+The Salt Line in Bethesda has a casual dress code and a broad weekly schedule, opening late morning or midday and running into the evening every day.
+That makes it easier to consider than venues with narrower hours, but detailed claims about cuisine, signature dishes, seating, private rooms, pricing, or service format are not available.

 For a repeat diner, the safest way to use this guide is as a planning check rather than a menu promise.
 Choose The Salt Line when the schedule and casual setting fit the occasion.
 If you are still comparing options, Raku, Pisco y Nazca Bethesda, Tikka Masala, Silver, Dolcezza are other names to consider depending on what kind of outing you want.